Aaronvern/BlogoSphere/README.md

 ### Authentication Service (AuthService)

-Usage: Manages user authentication using the Appwrite service.
+- Manages user authentication using the Appwrite service.
-Initialization: Sets up the Appwrite client and initializes the account.
+- Initialization: Sets up the Appwrite client and initializes the account.
-Methods:
+- Methods:
   - createAccount(): Creates a new user account.
   - login(): Logs in a user.
   - getCurrentUser(): Retrieves the currently logged-in user.
   - logout(): Logs out the current user.

 ### Service (Service)

-Usage: Handles database and file storage operations using the Appwrite service.
+- Handles database and file storage operations using the Appwrite service.
-Initialization: Sets up the Appwrite client, databases, and storage.
+- Initialization: Sets up the Appwrite client, databases, and storage.
-Methods:
+- Methods:
   - createPost(): Creates a new post in the database.
   - updatePost(): Updates an existing post.
   - deletePost(): Deletes a post.
   - getPost(): Retrieves a post.
   - getPosts(): Retrieves multiple posts.
   - uploadFile(): Uploads a file to storage.
   - deleteFile(): Deletes a file from storage.
   - getFilePreview(): Retrieves a file preview.

+## Components

+### Footer Component:

+- Displays footer section with Company, Support, and Legals links.
+- Uses React Router for navigation.

+### Header Component:

+- Represents header/navigation bar.
+- Conditionally renders links based on authentication status.
+- Uses React Router for navigation.

+### LogoutBtn Component:

+- Provides logout functionality.
+- Dispatches logout action with Redux.

+### Button Component:

+- Reusable button component.
+- Customizable text, type, and styles.

+### Input Component:

+- Reusable input component for forms.
+- Supports labels, types, and classNames.
+- Utilizes `forwardRef` for input element reference.

+### Login Component:

+- Login form page.
+- Uses React Router for navigation.
+- Manages authentication state with Redux.
+- Implements form validation with `react-hook-form`.
+- Conditional rendering based on authentication status.

+### Logo Component:

+- Represents a logo.
+- Can be customized with an actual logo image or icon.

+### PostCard Component:

+- Displays a card for post content.
+- Uses React Router for navigation.
+- Includes post title and featured image.

+### Select Component:

+- Reusable select/dropdown component.
+- Supports options, labels, and classNames.
+- Utilizes `forwardRef` for select element reference.